Complete Salary Management Guide: 2026

 International Mobility and Cross-Border Payroll

 Since July 1, 2023, a European framework agreement allows cross-border remote workers to remain affiliated with their employer's social security system under certain conditions (remote work < 50% of work time).
-In 2026, this agreement has been extended and its practical arrangements must be integrated into the payroll tools of affected companies.
+In 2026, this agreement has been extended and its practical modalities must be integrated into the payroll tools of affected companies.

 Personal Data Protection and Payroll: GDPR in Practice